These terms superseded our previous terms of business in January 2016. You can view a copy of those here.

 An Engagement means any Placement, Assignment, engagement, employment, retention or use of a Candidate’s services introduced by Acre, directly or indirectly by you or any third party to whom they have been introduced by you, on a permanent or temporary basis, for any period of time, including through any other agency or supplier.

-Our definition of Annual Remuneration includes first year’s gross annual remuneration payable to or receivable by the Candidate for services rendered to the Client including guaranteed bonuses and the provision of a car, or car allowance, valued at £5,000.
+Our definition of Annual Remuneration includes first year’s gross annual remuneration payable to or receivable by the Candidate for services rendered to the Client including guaranteed bonuses and the provision of a car (valued at £5,000) or car allowance.

 If you choose to make an Engagement other than through us within the twelve months following our Introduction or the termination of an Interim Assignment, then you agree to pay us a fee (Introduction Fee).
 You should get in touch to notify us of the Engagement.
 The Introduction Fee shall be 30% of the Candidate’s known or estimated Annual Remuneration for a permanent placement with you or in the case of a temporary assignment 25% of the Candidate’s anticipated annual charge rate (grossed up) plus VAT.
 If we cannot reasonably ascertain the Introduction Fee, then we shall levy a flat fee of £25,000 plus VAT.

 (1) The “Company”: Acre Resources Ltd, a company incorporated in England & Wales under No. 4889608 whose registered office is at 33 High Holborn, London, WC1V 6AX; and